devfunmilayor/-Gowagr-Assessment-By-Olufunmilayo-Emmanuel/README.md

 **Example Test (`test/features/events/presentation/bloc/events_bloc_test.dart`):**

-The `EventsBloc` is a prime candidate for unit testing as it contains the core business logic for fetching, searching, and filtering events.
+The `PublicEventBloc` is a prime candidate for unit testing as it contains the core business logic for fetching, searching, and filtering events.
 The tests cover scenarios such as:

 * **Initial State:** Verifying that the BLoC starts in the `EventsState.initial` state.
 * **Successful Fetch (`FetchEvents`):**